PrefectHQ/prefect/docs/concepts/flows.md

 ```

 !!! tip "Pausing flow runs is blocking by default"
     By default, pausing a flow run blocks the agent &mdash; the flow is still running inside the `pause_flow_run` function.
-However, you may pause any flow run in this fashion, including non-deployment local flow runs.
+However, you may pause any flow run in this fashion, including non-deployment local flow runs and subflows.

     Alternatively, flow runs can be paused without blocking the flow run process.
 This is particularly useful when running the flow via an agent and you want the agent to be able to pick up other flows while the paused flow is paused.